 The scholarship program will provide the following support to scholarship awardees:

-Applications for VSAS will be accepted from prospective third- and fourth-year medical students at the time they are applying for electives through the Student Affairs Office at the David Geffen School of Medicine at UCLA.
+Applications for VSAS will be accepted from prospective fourth-year medical students (or students in their final year of medical school) at the time they are applying for electives through the Student Affairs Office at the David Geffen School of Medicine at UCLA.
 Interested applicants are also encouraged to directly contact UCLA Neurology with questions.
 Medical students meeting the following criteria are encouraged to apply:

 Application requirements for the scholarship include the following materials: